 CODE has conducted dozens of Roundtables with government agencies and other partners in the U.S. and internationally.
 These unique convenings bring together data providers and their data users to help identify high-value datasets, find solutions to data problems, and establish new collaborations.
 They connect experts from government, nonprofits and NGOs, academia, and the private sector who may never have met before but who share common goals and interests.
 The Roundtables include presentations, discussions, and highly facilitated breakout sessions to produce actionable recommendations through published reports, which can be found on our Publications page.
 You can lean more about our Roundtables in this short video featuring CODE's Roundtables Program Manager Paul Kuhne.
-CODE hosts two types of Roundtables:
+CODE hosts three types of Roundtables:

 Back to Top